The Care Act 2014

-The Care Act 2014 is a new law relating to Adult Social Care.
+The Care Act 2014 is a law relating to Adult Social Care.
 Aiming to overhaul and bring together existing legislation, it introduces the biggest change to adult social care in 60 years.

 Built around giving you greater choice and control in the kind of care and support you receive, the Care Act looks at what you need and what you want to achieve in life.

 It focuses on encouraging you to maintain your independence in everyday life and prevent problems from starting or getting worse.

 Clear and simple rules and guidance accompany the Act, which explain both what people should expect, and what Councils should provide in terms of care, support and advice.

 The main themes of the Care Act concentrate on promoting:

 Having greater choice and control in what care and support you receive so that you can live your life the way you want to